mixxorz/DSLR/README.md

 **dslr.toml**

-If you have a `dslr.toml` file in the same directory where you're running `dslr`, DSLR will read its settings from it.
-DSLR will prefer this over the environment variables.
+If a `dslr.toml` file exists in the current directory, DSLR will read its settings from there.
+DSLR will prefer this over the environment variable.

 ```toml
 url: postgres://username:password@host:port/database_name